SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Wyrd Dyr**
 >
-> While they have line of effect to the brush stalker, any animal except another brush stalker is frightened
+> While they have line of effect to the brush stalker, any animal except another brush stalker is frightened.

 ## Elves, Wode